avarghesein/WinMonitor/README.md

 * Log Off, Restart, Shutdown the Remote workstation

 By default The client will make connections to the Remote Servers.
-On the contrarary The Remote server can also configured to connect to a WinMonitor-Client, so the The Client hasn't need to lookup for such Remote Servers.
+On the contrarary The Remote server can also configured to reverse connect back to a WinMonitor-Client, so the The Client hasn't need to lookup for such Remote Servers.
 This is called Reverse Connections.

 Features In Pictures: